Open problems in PDE models for knowledge-based animal movement via nonlocal perception and cognitive mapping: Biological Insights Through Mathematical Exploration

-\textbf{Initial Conditions:} We briefly discuss some reflections on the nature of the initial conditions chosen.
-First, it is worth noting that the initial data chosen can be arbitrary in theory; the importance, perhaps, is on determining the \textit{impact} that differing initial data may have on the space use outcomes.
-In many classical PDE models, initial conditions may have no impact on space use outcomes (e.g. Fisher-KPP equation); on the other hand, some models have significantly differing outcomes depending on the initial data chosen (e.g. a strong Allee effect).
-It is not clear how the choice in initial data effects space use outcomes in a general sense, especially in relation to the models introduced here.
-However, there is strong numerical evidence to suggest that patterns may only form if the initial condition is sufficiently close to a segregation pattern, see e.g. \cite{Potts2016}.
-In such a case, pattern formation can no longer be considered "spontaneous" in the classical sense.
-Instead, such outcomes may be thought of as ``pattern \textit{stimulating}".
-There is, however, one exception to the arbitrary choice in initial data, and this is in relation to experimentation.
-Should a model be constructed such that it may be fit to experimental data, the initial data must match that of the experiment itself.
+\textbf{Initial Conditions:} We briefly {reflect} on the nature of the initial {data} chosen.
+First, {we note} that the {choice of} initial data can be {chosen almost} arbitrar{ily} in theory {(continuity of the initial data is often sufficient to ensure well-posedness of the problem, for example)}; the importance, perhaps, is on determining the \textit{impact} that differing initial data may have on the {dynamics predicted by the model}.
+In many classical models, initial conditions have {little} impact on {the overall dynamics} (e.g., the standard Fisher-KPP equation \cite[Ch.
+4.1]{Perthame2015}); on the other hand, some models have significantly different outcomes depending on the initial data chosen (e.g., the Allen-Cahn equation \cite[Ch.
+4.1]{Perthame2015}).
+It is not clear how the choice in initial data affects space use outcomes in a general sense, especially in relation to the models introduced here.
+However, there is strong numerical evidence to suggest that patterns may only form if the initial condition is sufficiently close to a segregation pattern, see \cite{Potts2016}. {Pattern formation should therefore not be considered ``spontaneous" in the {usual} sense.} Instead, such outcomes may be {better} thought of as ``pattern \textit{stimulating}". {O}ne exception to {an} arbitrary choice in initial data is in relation to {empirical data}: should a model be constructed {to fit} {empirical} data, the initial data {should} match that of the {emperical }{data} itself {in absence of further justification.}

-\textbf{Boundary Conditions:} Next, we consider the choice in boundary conditions.
-Modellers spend a significant amount of time describing what happens within the domain (e.g. the habitat), but we must also specify what occurs when an agent reaches the boundary of the domain (e.g. the edge of the habitat in a bounded domain).
-Often this is presented from a mathematical perspective with three main types (Dirichlet, Neumann and Robin type) introduced.
-However, we will approach this first from the biological perspective, and then make some brief comments on the connection to prospects of mathematical analysis.
+\textbf{Boundary Conditions:} Modellers spend a significant amount of time describing what happens within the domain (e.g., the habitat), but we must also specify what occurs when an agent reaches the boundary of the domain (e.g., the edge of the habitat in a bounded domain).
+Often this is presented from a mathematical perspective with {three} main types (Dirichlet, Neumann, Robin) introduced. {For application purposes, we also discuss zero-flux and periodic boundary data.} {Here, w}e will approach this first from the biological perspective, and then make some brief comments on the connection to prospects of mathematical analysis.